FreeRTOS/coreMQTT/MigrationGuide.md

 }
 ```

-The `TransportInterface_t` structure now has a new member `writev` that can be defined to allow sending multiple MQTT message vectors as a single packet.
-This can improve performance, but is not necessary to implement.
-However, when programs initialize a `TransportInterface_t` structure, they **MUST** either set `writev` to a working implementation or set it `NULL`.
+The `TransportInterface_t` structure now has a new member `writev`.
+It uses scatter-gather approach to send multiple MQTT packet components as a single packet to reduce overhead and improve performance.
+However, it is COMPLETELY OPTIONAL to implement.
+To that end, when application(s) initialize a `TransportInterface_t` structure, they **MUST** either set `writev` to a working implementation or set it `NULL`.
 Not doing this will lead to undefined behavior as the coreMQTT library checks if `writev` is `NULL` to determine if it should be used.
 For example:

 **Old Code Snippet**:
 ```